Most companies are burning cash faster than they’re adding revenue. This calculator tells you if you’re one of them.

 “How much cash are we burning to generate $1 of new Annual Recurring Revenue (ARR)?”

 A low Burn Multiple means your growth is efficient.
 A high Burn Multiple suggests your growth is expensive and may be unsustainable.
-In today’s market, investors are looking for efficient growth, not just growth at any cost.
+Post-2022, investors stopped funding ‘growth at any cost.’
+They want efficient growth—and your burn multiple proves whether you have it.

 While our Burn Multiple Calculator handles this instantly, the formula is simple.
 You take your Net Burn for a specific period (like a quarter or a year) and divide it by your Net New ARR for that same period.